Return to top

 Notes

-• To check for the right consistency, pull out one noodle from the pot to check for doneness.
-Soba should not be al dente, it should be fully cooked — but not cooked for so long that it is mushy.
+• Check the Noodles: To check for the right consistency, I pull out one noodle from the pot to see if it’s done.
+The soba should be fully cooked, not al dente, but not so soft that it becomes mushy.

 Nutrition